The old friends whom I have known

 But now seem to have outgrown;

-Least to say they have dropped me
+That is to say they’ve dropped me

-For reasons that I can’t see.
+For reasons I cannot see.

 Once they came in joyous reason;

-Stayed season upon season.
+Stayed season upon season,

 When we’d sit and talk for hours

 Of art and philosophy.